Questions to Ask Your Wedding Photographer

 How should I prepare my wedding day itinerary with photos in mind?

 Your photographer likely has questions they will ask you to help prepare your itinerary with you or add commentary to one already made, to allow ample time for the formal photographs (your couple photos, wedding party, and family).
 Ask your photographer how much time they want to allow the best results for the different photos needed so that it can be worked into the schedule.
 Keep in good communication with your photographer to ensure your coverage will adequately allow them to capture everything you want, without being too crunched.
 Time buffers are your best friend.

 Think about whether or not you want to do a pre-ceremony ‘first look’ – an intimate moment amongst the two of you to see each other before the ceremony for the first time.
 There are a few benefits to having a first look that you can weigh; it can allow you to roll right into photos before the ceremony, to allow everyone involved in formal photos to get to the reception quicker, and it can also ease some of your jitters.
 It also allows you to take your photos when your hair and makeup is still at its best!
 However, the bottom line is, don’t feel pressured to do a first look if it is not what you envision.

 How can I be sure I will look natural in my photos?

 Trust your photographer to capture your moments and relax.
 Don’t focus on the camera being there, just focus on each other and your guests as your photographer documents the day.
 Your photographer will help you with flattering poses.
-When you choose your photographer, choose someone who you get along with starting with the first meeting.
-They are one vendor that is going to be with you most of your day and if you are comfortable, it will show in your photos.
+Always communicate with your photographer if you like a certain pose better than others or something is uncomfortable.
+When you choose your photographer, make sure it is someone who you get along with starting with the first meeting.
+They are one vendor that is going to be with you most of your day and if you are comfortable with them and click, it will help you relax.